-The State Historic Preservation Office will open applications for federal Historic Preservation Fund (HPF) grants in December 2022.
-The grants are matching grants and will reimburse up to 60% of the costs of approved costs for projects with a public benefit.
+Federal Historic Preservation Fund (HPF) grants are matching grants and will reimburse up to 60% of the costs of approved costs for projects with a public benefit.
 The remaining 40% must be provided by the grantee as matching funds.
 Grant applications for the next round should be open December 1, 2024 - February 1, 2025 based on federal budget approvals.

 - Restoration of historic buildings listed in the National Register of Historic Places.
 Projects must follow the Secretary of the Interior’s Standards for the Treatment of Historic Properties.